Setting up a SFTP Server on Windows

 Thx!!!
 Works perfect.

-Works great but the download transmission speed is considerably slower than normal http://FTP.
+Works great but the download transmission speed is considerably slower than normal FTP.
 For instance, I can download at 120kbs via FTP but only around 90kbs with SFTP.
 Is there a way to speed this up?

 Having trouble getting the binary installer to download.
 Anyone know of any mirror sites or have a copy?
 Email me please.